awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 ## Part 2: Setting up a configuration set to refer to a custom open and click tracking domain<a name="configure-custom-open-click-domain-config-set"></a>

-After you configure your domain to handle open and click tracking redirects, you must set up an event destination in a configuration set to refer to your custom domain\.
-You can complete this step using the Amazon SES console or the `CreateConfigurationSetTrackingOptions` API operation\.
-This section contains procedures for completing these tasks using the Amazon SES console; for more information about using the API, see [CreateConfigurationSetTrackingOptions](https://docs.aws.amazon.com/ses/latest/APIReference/API_CreateConfigurationSetTrackingOptions.html) in the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.
+After you configure your domain to handle open and click tracking redirects, you must specify your custom domain in the configuration set\.
+You can complete this using the Amazon SES console or the `CreateConfigurationSetTrackingOptions` API operation\.

-**To create a new configuration set event destination that refers to a custom tracking domain**

-1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

-1. In the navigation bar on the left side of the screen, choose **Configuration Sets**\.

-1. Choose **Create Configuration Set**\.

-1. For **Configuration Set Name**, type a name for the configuration set, and then choose **Create Configuration Set**\.

-1. In the list of configuration sets, select the box next to the configuration set you created in the previous step\.
-On the **Actions** menu, choose **Edit**\.

-1. On the **Event Destinations** tab, for **Add Destination**, choose an event destination type\.
-For more information about the options in this menu, see [Step 2: Add event destination](event-publishing-add-event-destination.md)\.

-1. For **Event types**, choose either **Click**, **Open**, or both, depending on the types of events you want to track\.

-1. For **Domain**, choose **Use your own subdomain**\.

-1. For **Select a verified domain**, choose the domain that you want to use for open and click event tracking\.
-In the text field to the left of the menu, you can optionally specify a subdomain of the parent domain\.

-1. Configure the remaining options as you normally would\.
-For more information about setting up event destinations, see [Step 2: Add event destination](event-publishing-add-event-destination.md)\.

-1. Choose **Save**\.
+This section references the procedures for completing these tasks using the Amazon SES console\.
+For information about using the API, see [CreateConfigurationSetTrackingOptions](https://docs.aws.amazon.com/ses/latest/APIReference/API_CreateConfigurationSetTrackingOptions.html) in the [Amazon Simple Email Service API Reference](https://docs.aws.amazon.com/ses/latest/APIReference/)\.
++ **To specify a custom redirect domain using the console**\.\.\.
+  + **while creating a new configuration set** – see [Tracking options](creating-configuration-sets.md#create-config-set-step-4) in Step 4 of [Create configuration sets](creating-configuration-sets.md)
+  + **while modifying an existing configuration set** – select the **Edit** button in the **General details** panel of the selected configuration set, and follow the directions for [Tracking options](creating-configuration-sets.md#create-config-set-step-4) in Step 4 of [Create configuration sets](creating-configuration-sets.md)